ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

       + virtual_network_name         = "vnet-spoke1"
     }

-  //Notice how the delegation completes simple by using pattern "Web/server" Which finds the delegation "Web/serverFarms"
+  //Notice how the delegation completes simply by using pattern "Web/server" Which finds the delegation "Web/serverFarms"
+  //The pattern could even be "Web/s" In the case above, but in terms of readabillity in a terraform script, the more descriptive pattern makes sense
   //It also adds the underlying actions for set delegation

   //More pattern values: